 Zuiryu-ji is the highest-rated place to visit in Takaoka, Toyama right now.

-The largest category is temples, with 40 places to explore.
+The largest category is parks, with 61 places to explore.

 Travellers also explore Toshima, Osaka, Kyoto.